 \begin{proof}[Proof of Theorem \ref{th42}]If $a$ (or $b$) is a scalar multiple of $1$ the proof is easy, so we assume from now on that this is not the case.
 If $a$ satisfies a quadratic equation of the form

 then each element of $(a)^{\prime\prime}$ is a polynomial in $a$ (this holds for any algebraic operator $a$ by \cite{Tu}), hence in particular $b$ is a linear polynomial in $a$, say $b=\sigma a+\lambda1$.
 Then the condition (\ref{400}) obviously implies that $|\sigma|=1$.
 Hence we may assume that $a$ does not satisfy any quadratic equation over $\bc$.
-Further, if $b$ is not of the form $\sigma a+\lambda1$ (which we assume from now on), then by Theorem \ref{th1} and Lemma \ref{le41} $a$ is normal and (replacing $b$ by $\alpha b+\beta$ for suitable $\alpha,\beta\in\bc$) we may assume without loss of generality that $b=a^*$.
+By Lemma \ref{le41} the assumption (\ref{400}) implies that $\max\{\dxb,\dxbb\}=\max\{\dxa,\dxaa\}$ for all unit vectors $\xi\in\h$, hence for each non-zero $\xi\in\h$ at least one of the following four equalities hold: